keyreply/ppp-academy/workers/api/MIGRATION_GUIDE.md

 # Email Service Migration Guide

-This guide helps you integrate the new email service into your existing PPP Academy setup.
+This guide helps you integrate the new email service into your existing KeyReply Kira setup.

 ## Pre-Migration Checklist